 - If a patient has sexually transmitted infection like chlamydia

-- In case of retrograde ejaculation or anejaculation (unable to ejaculate).
+- In the case of retrograde ejaculation or anejaculation (unable to ejaculate).

 - In case a patient had chemotherapy or radiotherapy and fertility has not returned to normal